-Single room available !O Meals Provided: Breakfast DAY 5 - Explore Kyoto's temples and zen gardens Kyoto is regarded as Japan's loveliest city, with more than 2000 temples and shrines, many set in manicured landscaped gardens.
+DAY 5 - Explore Kyoto's temples and Zen gardens

+Kyoto is regarded as Japan's loveliest city, with more than 2000 temples and shrines, many set in manicured landscaped gardens.
 We start with the Ryoan-ji Temple with its beautiful Zen gardens and famous rock garden.
 The exact history of the gardens is uncertain but the temple was converted from an aristocrat's villa in 1450.
 Whilst in the gardens try testing out the theory that at least one of the rocks is hidden from every vantage point.
 We then explore the famous Golden Pavilion.
 The temple is a three storey building with the top two tiers covered in gold leaf.
 Set in a lake the building appears to float on the water and the reflections, coupled with the background of forest make it worthy of its place on many Japanese postcards.
-There is also time to stroll along Kyoto's charming streets and tree-lined canals, simply soaking up its unique atmosphere and your local guide will take you to some of their own favourite sites while exploring Japan's former capital.
+There is also time to stroll along Kyoto's charming streets and tree-lined canals, simply soaking up its unique atmosphere and your Explore Leader will take you to some of their own favourite sites while exploring Japan's former capital.